 GRMD0401 Understanding Ecotourism and Sustainable Tourism

-(24 and 25 July 2019 are reserved for make-up class in case there is any cancellation of classes due to bad weather or other unexpected factors.)
+(26 July 2023 is reserved for class make-up in case there is any cancellation of classes due to bad weather or other unexpected factors.)

 |Class Time||1:00pm – 3:30pm|